6 Christmas Tree Crochet Gifts

 There is a Styrofoam cone in the middle to keep the motifs perfectly aligned on each other as they sit effortlessly on top of each other.

-Tip: For the large size, the bands start off with 6 rounds, then eventually go to 5 round and then finally 4 rounds.
+Tip: For the large size, the bands start off with 6 rounds, then eventually go to 5 rounds and then finally 4 rounds.
 As you start with the large bands first, the project gets faster to make as the next bands you do will be smaller in diameter and eventually, you will be reducing the number of rounds.

 There are 2 tutorials.
 1 is just the tutorial itself without the extra help of understanding the pattern itself.
 The second is just the tips of what I would say to someone if they are sitting beside me learning.